-In the Mixed Islamic Funds, the subscription amount is employed in different types of investments, such as, such as Equities, Leasing, Commodities, etc. The share of mixed Islamic funds is negotiable in the market, only if the tangible assets of the fund are 51% or more, while the liquidity and debts are 49% or less.
+In the mixed Islamic investment funds, the subscription amount is employed in different types of investments, such as, such as Equities, Leasing, Commodities, etc. The share of mixed Islamic investment funds is negotiable in the market, only if the tangible assets of the fund are 51% or more, while the liquidity and debts are 49% or less.

 The Islamic funds may be managed through one of the following two ways: